ros2/rosbag2/README.md

 By default, SQLite settings are significantly optimized for performance.
 This might have consequences of bag data being corrupted after an application or system-level crash.
+This consideration only applies to current bagfile in case bag splitting is on (through `--max-bag-*` parameters).
-If increased crash-caused corruption resistance is necessary, use `--resilient-storage-writing` flag.
+If increased crash-caused corruption resistance is necessary, use `resilient` option for `--storage-preset-profile` setting.

 Settings are fully exposed to the user and should be applied with understanding.
 Please refer to [documentation of pragmas](https://www.sqlite.org/pragma.html).